chrispalmeri/app-boilerplate/README.md

 do you need maskable 192? or is 512 the one

+android uses 512 everywhere with maskable any, amybe you need seperate 512's

 should manifest include everything?

 how to clear windows 10 icon cache?